assafmo/assafmo.github.io/_posts/2018-04-11-yarn-offline.md

 For a while [npmbox][npmbox-link] worked for me, but issues like [trying to reach the internet][unnpmbox-issue] would randomly appear and cripple my workflow.

-I also tried [Sinopia][sinopia-docker-link], but couldn't consistently publish new or updated packages to it.
+I also tried [Sinopia][sinopia-link], but couldn't consistently publish new or updated packages to it.

 ### Enter Yarn